twm105/olympic-medals-predict/readme.md

     - New Zealand and the UK are examples that seem to overperform.
 Anecdotally, the UK invested heavily in Olympic sport around the turn of the century with the introduction of lottery funding, which could explain this pattern.
     - Saudi Arabia is an example that seems to underperform given its wealth.
 There doesn't seem to be a culture of Olympic sport in KSA.

-## Next Steps & AI Safety Considerations
+## Next Steps and AI Safety Considerations
 This Project was intended to be a brief learning exercise, and has already taken longer than planned!
 As ever there are some further steps that could be taken on if time and priorities allowed:
 - **Run predictions on Paris 2024 results:** I did do a spot prediciton for Team GB ahead of the Paris Games, with quite accurate results.
 A full set of the latest features could be downloaded and assessed for accuracy a few years on.
 - **Further experimentation with alternate model architectures:** other classic ML models could be more rigorously experimented with.
 This could be extended to deep learning.